Who can use the library?

 The library is open to anyone interested in the fields of blindness and deafblindness.
 We welcome students, researchers, teachers, people learning to be teachers, members of the community, and people associated with other organizations for the blind.

-We can answer many questions by email or over the phone, but you are also welcome to visit.
-(Please see the About the Library section below for more details.)
+We can answer many questions by email or over the phone, but visiting is also possible.

 What kinds of questions can you help with?

 We focus on material about blindness and blindness education as well as deafblindness and multiple disabilities, as well as educational practices, the history of Perkins, and much more.
 Our Research Library services page has much more detail about the questions we can answer and ways we can help with your research needs and questions.

 How do I find out if you have a particular item?